How can I save money on my hepatitis C medications?

 Ask your health care provider for an alternative prescription used for the same indication as ledipasvir/sofosbuvir or velpatasvir/sofosbuvir that your insurance plan may cover or is less expensive, such as alternative treatment for hepatitis C with Zepatier + ribavirin.

-Use the PharmacyChecker Discount Card at local pharmacies
+Use the U.S. Prescription Discount Card at local pharmacies

-When you choose a pharmacy, click the big purple price button.
-Then, click "Print This Card" and bring it to the pharmacy of your choice.
+When you choose a pharmacy, click "GET DISCOUNT".
+Then, click "Print this Card" and you are all set to obtain your discount at the pharmacy of your choice.

 HCV Medication Savings through Online Pharmacies Located in Other Countries